-- 2.17 The first stage in the AAP preparation was the Issues paper published in summer 2018 which sought initial views on a potential Vision along with a number of consultation questions asking how development at the site should be taken forward, in relation to for example, the type and size of dwellings, design, employment, transport, green infrastructure, biodiversity, heritage, food production, education and community facilities.
-Most of the consultation questions were openended, seeking views and opinions rather than setting out specific options for consideration.
-However, a number of potential approaches (i.e. policy options) to different ways of developing the AAP site were included, such as whether to allow a range of dwelling sizes/types or set out specific requirements, whether to set specific parking standards or establish a car club, whether to encourage 'off-site' construction or not etc. Where the consultation questions represented policy options for consideration, the options have been subject to SA (including the initial Vision components), and the findings are described in Appendix 4 of this SA Report. - 2.18 Following the consultation on the Issues document, the Council commissioned a range of technical evidence studies relating to landscape, heritage, infrastructure, ecology, flood risk, housing and transport and undertook further community engagement including a three-day design workshop in May 2019. - 2.19 All of the above helped the Council to prepare the Preferred Options consultation document, which sets out the Council's current thinking on the development of the site, taking account of the key issues raised through consultation as well as supporting technical evidence.
-The Preferred Options document includes a draft vision and core objectives, together with a series of 'preferred policy approaches'.
-At this stage, these are not worded as 'draft policies', but are in the form of an overview of the anticipated policy aims and objectives.
-Once the Council had drafted the Preferred Policy Approaches these were also subject to SA, and the findings are described in Chapter 4 of this report.
+2.17 The first stage in the AAP preparation was the Issues paper published in summer 2018 which sought initial views on a potential Vision along with a number of consultation questions asking how development at the site should be taken forward, in relation to for example, the type and size of dwellings, design, employment, transport, green infrastructure, biodiversity, heritage, food production, education and community facilities.
+Most of the consultation questions were open-ended, seeking views and opinions rather than setting out specific options for consideration.
+However, a number of potential approaches (i.e. policy options) to different ways of developing the AAP site were included, such as whether to allow a range of dwelling sizes/types or set out specific requirements, whether to set specific parking standards or

-- 2.20 The full suite of issues and consultation questions included in the 2018 consultation document and the policy options they represented are set out in Table A4.27 in Appendix 4, along with the Preferred Policy Approaches they evolved into. - 2.21 In addition to the policy approaches, the Preferred Options consultation document includes three 'spatial framework' options for how development could be distributed across the garden village site.
+- establish a car club, whether to encourage 'off-site' construction or not etc. Where the consultation questions represented policy options for consideration, the options have been subject to SA (including the initial Vision components), and the findings are described in Appendix D of this SA Report. - 2.18 Following the consultation on the Issues document, the Council commissioned a range of technical evidence studies relating to landscape, heritage, infrastructure, ecology, flood risk, housing and transport and undertook further community engagement including a three-day design workshop in May 2019. - 2.19 All of the above helped the Council to prepare the Preferred Options consultation document, which set out the Council's thinking on the development of the site, taking account of the key issues raised through consultation as well as supporting technical evidence.
+The Preferred Options document included a draft vision and core objectives, together with a series of 'preferred policy approaches'.
+At the Preferred Options stage, the policies were not worded as 'draft policies', but were in the form of an overview of the anticipated policy aims and objectives.
+Once the Council had drafted the preferred policy approaches these were also subject to SA.
+A summary of the findings for the Preferred Options stage is presented in Appendix E of this report. - 2.20 The full suite of issues and consultation questions included in the 2018 consultation document and the policy options they represented are set out in Table F.1 in Appendix F, along with the preferred policy approaches in the Preferred Options AAP and the policies in the Pre-Submission they evolved into.
+This table also includes the Council's reasons for selecting the preferred policy approaches in the Preferred Options AAP and for selecting the draft policies in the Pre-Submission AAP. - 2.21 In addition to the policy approaches, the Preferred Options consultation document included three 'spatial framework' options for how development could be distributed across the garden village site.
 These options were informed by the three-day design workshop held in May 2019, where a number of stakeholders considered various key issues such as where to include proposed access and highway arrangements, key connections for pedestrians, cyclists and riders, the main areas of 'undeveloped' 'green' and 'blue' spaces as well as the main areas of 'built' development including housing, employment, education and other related uses.
-The three spatial framework options have also been subject to SA and the findings are presented in Appendix 4 of this SA Report.
-The three spatial framework options will be refined by the Council in light of stakeholder feedback and technical evidence with a view to including one agreed option in the final presubmission draft AAP.
-At that stage, the final option will be appraised and the findings presented in the subsequent SA Report that goes alongside the pre-submission AAP.
+The three spatial framework options were also subject to SA and the findings are presented in Appendix D of this SA Report. - 2.22 The three spatial framework options were refined by the Council following consultation on the Preferred Options AAP.
+That consultation did not result in a clear consensus on a